 Carrie is often listed as one of the scarier films of all time (untrue) and one of the better adaptations of a Stephen King scary novel (true – in fact, The Shining and Salem’s Lot are the only rivals).
-It certainly has a staying power, so much so that a remake is due out this year.
-From what I can tell, the special effects will be better and Carrie won’t be quite as helpless as Sissy Spacek.
+It certainly has a staying power, so much so it has spawned two remakes and a Broadway musical.

-Brian DePalma caught a much deserved rap for aping Alfred Hitchock, especially in his early films, and Carrie, his breakout picture, is Exhibit A. It opens with a shower scene, Pino Donaggio’s score is Bernard Hermann through-and-through (Hermann was supposed to score the picture but died before filming), and when Carrie uses her powers, we hear the 4 note violins of Psycho.
-The scene leading to Carrie’s ultimate indignity, where the bucket of blood is spilled on her head, speaks for itself (and much of Hitchcock’s oeuvre).
+Brian DePalma caught a much deserved rap for overly-aping Alfred Hitchcock, especially in his early films, and Carrie, his breakout picture, is Exhibit A. It opens with a shower scene, Pino Donaggio’s score is Bernard Hermann through-and-through (Hermann was supposed to score the picture but died before filming), and when Carrie uses her powers, we hear the 4 note violins of Psycho.
+The scene leading to Carrie’s ultimate indignity, where a bucket of pig’s blood is spilled on her head, speaks for itself (and much of Hitchcock’s oeuvre).
 Some mock the picture for this fealty, but there are worse directors to copy.

-Hitchcock aside, Carrie stands on its own, even if some of its filler seems cheezy and dated, and the demise of Carrie herself is wholly unsatisfying.
-Spacey and Laurie (both nominated ) are captivating, Irving and Katt offer an unheralded sweetness to the story, and the prom scene, projected with a gutsy and effective split-screen technique, is loaded with indelible, nightmarish visuals.
+Hitchcock aside, Carrie stands on its own, even if some of its filler seems cheezy and dated.
+Laurie is riveting in her fanaticism (and her depressing prescience – they all did laugh at her), Irving and Katt offer an unheralded sweetness to the story, and the prom scene, projected with a gutsy and effective split-screen technique, is loaded with indelible, nightmarish visuals.